Constraints on the curvature power spectrum from primordial black hole evaporation: The bound for PBH formation during radiation and matter domination eras

 \subsection{Matter domination era}

-If the PBH form during pressureless reheating stage, i.e. matter domination (MD) era, the corresponding wavelength $k^{-1}$ enters the horizon before the complete decay of the inflaton and it is
+If the PBH form during the stage of oscillation of the inflaton field, i.e. matter domination (eMD) era, the corresponding wavelength $k^{-1}$ enters the horizon before the complete decay of the inflaton and it is

-The extra factor $\left( {k}/{k_\text{rh}}\right)^{3/2}$ accounts for the different redshift of the energy density of the the matter dominated universe compared to the radiation dominated universe.
-This scenario in the realistic framework of the inflationary attractors has been examined in Ref. \cite{Dalianis:2018frf}.
+The extra factor $\left( {k}/{k_\text{rh}}\right)^{-3/2}$ accounts for the different redshift of the energy density of the the matter dominated universe compared to the radiation dominated universe.
+This scenario in the realistic framework of the inflationary $\alpha$-attractors has been examined in Ref. \cite{Dalianis:2018frf}.
 In this case we find that

 As we will show in the Section 3, it is $k/k_\text{rh}\propto \gamma^{1/3}_\text{M} g^{-1/6}_* T_\text{rh}^{-2/3} M^{-1/3}$, and the PBH dark matter fraction is written as,

 The $f_\text{PBH}^\text{(MD)}$ value has to be below the observational bound $f_\text{max}$ and, on the same footing with the definition (\ref{betapR}), we define for the matter domination era,